Information for victims

 The Principle of Complementarity

-The principle of complementarity is one of the main pillars for the Court's operation.
+The principle of complementarity is one of the main pillars of the Court's operation.
 If a State which has jurisdiction over the situation/case investigates, prosecutes and tries the same person for substantially the same conduct, then the ICC shall defer to the domestic judicial authorities, provided that the State is not unwilling and/or unable to genuinely carry out the proceedings.

 Cooperation